Colombian culture

 Family People

 Colombians are real family people.
-And by family, we don’t just mean the family.
-This also includes cousins and e.g. children of aunts’ children.
-Here there is no distinction whether you are distant or close family, family is family!
+And by family, we don’t just mean your own family.
+This also includes cousins and children of your aunts children!
+There is no distinction whether you are distant or close family, family is family!

 Women in the family